 Global Just Transition Network

-Keeping global warming well-below 2°C will require a rapid reduction in fossil fuel use.
-The falling cost of renewable and low-carbon energy has made many aspects of the energy transition more manageable, but major social and political challenges remain for the world’s top fossil fuel producers and consumers.
+The falling cost of low-carbon energy has made the energy transition more manageable, but major socio-economic, environmental, and political challenges remain for the world’s coal-dependent regions.

-The Global Just Transition Network (GJTN) will address challenges to initiating just transitions in each country.
-Specifically, it will build transnational, peer-to-peer relationships between fossil fuel dependent sub-national jurisdictions, facilitate dialogue on just transition with fossil fuel industry representatives, and conduct world class research.
+The Global Just Transition Network (GJTN) will provide a platform for coal-dependent regions to share experiences on challenges to initiation and management of economic and energy transition.
+GJTN will build peer-to-peer relationships between coal-dependent sub-national jurisdictions, facilitate dialogue on just transition with state-owned coal institutions, and conduct primary research.

 U.S.– India – South Africa Just Energy Transition Project